 Cutting Back in Retirement and Still Having Fun

 For many people retirement may require some spending cutbacks, but that does not mean you can't still have fun.
-This is a guide about cutting back in retirement and still having fun
+This is a page about cutting back in retirement and still having fun

 Well, here we are in retirement.
 For years, my husband and I had planned our budget for retirement years while we were working.
 Since money does not go as far as it used to, we have had to cut back on spending and still enjoy these Golden Years.
 Here are changes we have made to help save money, yet still enjoy life.